jalantechnologies/platform-digitalocean-tf/README.md

-# Terraform Plans
+# Terraform - DigitalOcean

-This project contains terraform plans for resources owned by Platform team.
+This project is a template for setting up Kubernetes cluster on DigitalOcean.

 ## Steps